noraworld/github-to-qiita/README.md

 ## How it works
-Pushing your articles into the specified branch (`main` branch in the sample workflow above), it starts to work automatically.
+Pushing your articles in the specific directory (`articles` directory in the sample workflow above) into the specific branch (`main` branch in the sample workflow above), it starts to work automatically.
 There is no need to do the further operation.

 You can see whether your workflow succeeded at `https://github.com/<USERNAME>/<REPONAME>/actions/workflows/qiita.yml`.